The Big Boss: Censorship and missing scenes

-The Big Boss has quite a long and complicated history of censorship and editing, with many scenes being trimmed or removed completely for various reasons, for different markets.
-The notorious "handsaw in the split head" shot was cut by the censors in Hong Kong shortly before the film was released there in October 1971.
-It was only shown in a private screening at Golden Harvest for the press, cinema owners and prospective buyers on 17 October, but has not been seen since; all that survives are a few stills.
+The Big Boss has a long and complicated history of censorship and editing, with many scenes being trimmed or removed completely for various reasons and for different markets.
+A few shots of excessive violence and bloodshed (including the notorious "saw in the head" kill) and a sex scene were cut by the Hong Kong censors before the film was released, and haven't been seen since.